Neighbours Helping Neighbours

 4. Warehouse Receivers: direct just-arrived food donations to appropriate locations to ensure the timely delivery of products to shoppers and home delivery clients while also maintaining a safe work area.
 The ability to lift 30-50 lbs. and be on your feet for a 3.5 hour shift is required.

 5. Warehouse Runner: work on a team in the spirit of N2N Centre’s values to support Emergency Food volunteers (food bank, receiver, sorter and home delivery) by obtaining and delivering the items they require while also maintaining a safe work area.
 They also ensure the timely delivery of food products to food bank shoppers.
 The ability to lift 30-50 lbs. and be on your feet for a 3.5 hour shift is required.
+Must be more than 16 years old.
 Commitment: one weekly 3.5 hr shift.
-Must be more than 16 years old.

 Driver volunteers: work on a team in the spirit of N2N Centre’s values, and in a manner that is dignified and respectful, to drop off 30-40 lb. food boxes to designated Hamilton residences.
 Must be more than 24 years old.
 Driver volunteers use their own vehicle and fuel.
 Commitment: once weekly